 - Appoint a HIPAA Privacy and Security Officer.
 This can be the same person in both positions, but the officer must take ownership of the PHI that your organization receives and maintains.

 - When any PHI you have is impermissibly used or disclosed, consult your business associate agreement to see what your obligations are at that point.
 Remember, any PHI impermissibly used or disclosed is presumed to be a “breach” under HIPAA unless a risk assessment shows otherwise.
 Determine whether the business associate agreement outlines who is responsible for conducting the risk assessment.

 HIPAA is complicated; knowing the HIPAA rules and how they apply to your operation is key to compliance.
-For any questions on this article or for more information about HIPAA compliance, please contact Brian Higgins (email@example.com; 513-651-6839).
+For more information about HIPAA compliance, visit our Health Law Matters blog.